Logo

 • Tire Blowouts – Trucking companies must comply with weight and size limits when loading cargo onto the back of a truck.
 If they overload the vehicle, it puts more pressure on the tires, which may cause them to explode.

-Other Types of Big Vehicle Cases We Can Handle
+Other Types of Big Vehicle Cases We Handle

-Several types of big vehicles on the road can cause serious damage if involved in an accident.
-The Benton Law Firm can handle any of the following large vehicle cases:
+Several types of big vehicles on the road can cause serious damage and catastrophic injuries if involved in an accident.
+Benton Accident & Injury Lawyers has Dallas truck accident attorneys that handle any of the following large vehicle cases:

-Filing a lawsuit comes with various laws, deadlines, and other requirements.
-When you file a lawsuit in Texas, you must follow the statute of limitations.
-You have two years from the accident date to sue; otherwise, you could lose your right to compensation.
-If two years pass before you file your case, the court will most likely dismiss your case because you missed the deadline.
+You have two years from the accident date to sue or you could lose your right to compensation.
+If two years pass before you file your truck accident case, the court will most likely dismiss your accident case because you missed the deadline.

 • You were a minor at the time of the crash.
 The two-year statute would not begin until you turn 18 years old.